KevinJump/uSync-Legacy/docs/install.md

 ## Our Umbraco

-To install from Our Umbraco, you can either download the pacakge from:
+To install from Our Umbraco, you can either download the package from:

 > [https://our.umbraco.org/projects/developer-tools/usync/](https://our.umbraco.org/projects/developer-tools/usync/)

-or install it via the package installer inside umbraco.
+or install it via the package installer inside Umbraco.